alialkhatib/alialkhatib.github.io/_posts/2012-09-08-use-of-space-or-how-i-learned-to-stop-worrying-and-love-the-gps.md

 **

 **
   This is part of ethical tech research which involves humans.
-Ethically, a corporate entity such as Facebook should be clear and upfront about how it uses <i>your</i> data.
-As it stands, however, Facebook does not even agree that the data is <i>yours</i> to assert ownership over, so we're not exactly on the same page, really.
+Ethically, a corporate entity such as Facebook should be clear and upfront about how it uses *your* data.
+As it stands, however, Facebook does not even agree that the data is *yours* to assert ownership over, so we're not exactly on the same page, really.
 **

 **